01Focus on Customer Service

 Advertising your business on your vehicle with a vehicle wrap.

-I always feel like I’m shouting into the wind when I write this, but your small business really needs a website.
-I know, I know – you don’t have time.
-But creating a professional looking website can be quick and easy nowadays and your small business needs to be in the online space; Surveys by Ipsos MediaCT and Accenture indicate that more than 70 percent of consumers research purchases online before buying in a store (The Globe and Mail).
+Creating a professional looking website can be quick and easy nowadays and your small business needs to be in the online space; Surveys by Ipsos MediaCT and Accenture indicate that more than 70 percent of consumers research purchases online before buying in a store (The Globe and Mail).

 A simple website that describes who you are, what you do, and how to contact you will suffice for many small businesses.
 At a minimum, your site should contain: